Applications are now closed.

 Most of the money will be distributed through grants to support organisations to deliver projects which will make a real difference in local communities.

-The first opportunity to submit applications for funding is now open and will close at midday on 24 February 2023.
-Future opportunities to submit bids may be opened - in all or some local authority areas and for all or some areas of activity - if funds remain available.
+The first opportunity to submit applications for funding is now open and will close at midday on 17 March 2025.
+Future opportunities to submit bids may be opened if funds remain available.

 Local authorities will decide which projects will receive money, advised by a partnership of local stakeholders.